-The female black widow spider is the most easily recognized, her shiny black body giving great contrast to the red hourglass marking on her round abdomen.
+The female black widow spider is the most easily recognized, her shiny black body gives great contrast to the red hourglass marking on her round abdomen.

 The legs of the male are much longer in proportion to his body than that of the female, with it's body half the size.

 The female captures her victims with her silk, wrapping it around the prey.
-After the covering of the silk, the prey is killed by an injection of venom.
+After be covered with silk, the prey is killed by an injection of venom.
 The prey might be eaten immediately or reserved for a later feeding.
 She stays close to her egg mass, defensively biting anything that disturbs her or her egg sac.
 Egg sacs are oval, brown, papery and about ½ inch long.
 They hold from 25 to 750 or more eggs, which have an incubation period of 20 days.
 Newly hatched spiders are predominately white or yellowish-white, gradually acquiring more black and varying amounts of red and white with each molt.
-Growth requires two to three months, with older black widow spider females dying in autumn after egg laying.
-The female black widow stores sperm, producing more egg sacs without mating.
+Growth requires two to three months, with older black widow spider females dying in autumn after lying eggs.
+The female black widow stores sperm - producing more egg sacs without having to mate.
 Some black widow spider females live more than three years.

-Brown recluse spider adults are soft-bodies, yellowish-tan to dark brown.
+Brown recluse spider adults are soft-bodied, yellowish-tan to dark brown.
 The adult body varies from 1/3-to 1/2 inch in length.
-With the legs it can be an overall size of 1 inch diameter or greater.
-The brown recluse spider has a distinctive darker brown violin-shaped mark, with the neck of the violin pointing towards the abdomen.
+With the legs, it can be an overall size of 1 inch diameter or greater.
+The brown recluse spider has a distinctive darker brown violin-shaped mark - with the neck of the violin pointing towards the abdomen.

-Within 8 to 12 hours the pain from the brown recluse spider bite becomes intense.
-Within 24 to 36 hours, the victim may have a fever, chills, nausea, joint pain or be restless.
-The area of the brown recluse spider bite enlarges,becomes inflamed and the tissue is hard to touch.
+Within 8-12 hours, the pain from the brown recluse spider bite becomes intense.
+Within 24-36 hours, the victim may have a fever, chills, nausea, joint pain or restlessness.
+The area of the brown recluse spider bite usually ends up enlarged, inflamed and the tissue is hard to touch.
 The venom of this spider has an enzyme that destroys cell membranes in the wounded area.
-The affected tissue sloughs away, exposing underlying tissues. and over a period of a few days a large ulcerous sore forms.
+The affected tissue sloughs away, exposing underlying tissues and over a period of a few days a large ulcerous sore forms.

-Call Ideal pest control to eliminate them from your home and business.
+Call Ideal pest control to eliminate them from your home and business today!